Key points are:

 Of those who voted for Brexit, few even knew what Schengen is.
 They believed Nigel Farage's rhetoric that the UK needs to take control of its borders.
-These voters failed to understand that, being outside Schengen, the UK already has control of its borders and, given that the UK already voluntarily allows 56 nationalities to cross its borders visa-free, it follows that the UK would similarly allow all EU nationalities visa-free entry if it was not already in the EU.
-The Leave campaign confused control of borders (Schengen, Common Travel Area etc) with the right to work (known as "freedom of movement").
-The two are totally separate, and only the right to work ("freedom of movement") is connected to tariff-free access to the EU's single market.
+These voters failed to understand that, being outside Schengen, the UK already has control of its borders and, given that the UK already voluntarily allows 56 nationalities (including Argentinians, Botwanans, Guatemalans and Mexicans) to cross its borders visa-free, it follows that the UK would similarly allow all EU nationalities visa-free entry if the UK was not already in the EU.
+The Leave campaign confused control of borders (Schengen, Common Travel Area etc) with the right to work (known as "freedom of movement" of labour).
+The two are totally separate, and only the right to work and reside ("freedom of movement") is connected to tariff-free access to the EU's single market.

 Some British people believe that ending "freedom of movement" will end visa-free entry to the UK by nationals of many EU countries, particularly those in Eastern Europe.
 This is not going to happen for several reasons:

 Following is the former content of this page until 23rd June 2016: